Little Green Cars: History

 Little Green Cars reached the end of their run after over a decade together.
 On March 21, 2019, they announced their dissolution via a statement on Twitter, describing it as a mutual decision based on personal and artistic reasons.
-They made it clear there were no conflicts, noting "no terrible calamity, no heartless betrayal and no punches thrown," after releasing their two albums, Absolute Zero (2013) and Ephemera (2016).
+They made it clear there were no conflicts, noting "no terrible calamity, no heartless betrayal and no punches thrown."
 Later interviews pointed to artistic differences as a key factor, signaling it was time for new directions.

 Soon after, four members—Faye O'Rourke, Adam O'Regan, Donagh Seaver O'Leary, and Dylan Lynch—formed Soda Blonde in 2019.
-They kicked off with a debut gig at Hogan's in Dublin in May 2019 and released two EPs that year, Terrible Hands and isolation content.
+Soda Blonde kicked off with a debut gig at Hogan's in Dublin in May 2019 and released two EPs that year, Terrible Hands and isolation content.
 Soda Blonde’s first album, Small Talk, came out on July 9, 2021, via Velveteen Records, earning a nomination for the Choice Music Prize in 2022.
 Their second album, Dream Big, followed in September 2023, topping the Irish Independent's "Best Irish Albums of 2023" list.

 Stevie Appleby, the fifth member, took a different path.
 He stepped away from music for two years after the breakup, avoiding the guitar entirely during that period.
-He returned in 2021 with his solo single "Mother Of Pearl," followed by his self-titled EP Stevie Appleby later that year, featuring tracks like "Hand Me Down".
+He returned in 2021 with his solo single "Mother Of Pearl," followed by his self-titled EP later that year, featuring tracks like "Hand Me Down".
 Alongside music, Appleby pursued his career as a visual artist, holding exhibitions in Dublin and the UK and selling art through his website and Duke Street gallery.

-The breakup split the band’s legacy into two streams: Soda Blonde continued as a collective, refining their approach, while Appleby carved out a solo career blending music and art after a deliberate break.